econya/less_curse/README.md

 #### List

-Shows a list where an item can be selected.
+Shows a list where an item can be selected with the UP and DOWN array keys.

 #### TextView

 Shows text.
+Doesnt even scroll yet.

 #### TextArea

 Allows creepy text input.

 ## Development